EmilyHHLam/codeChallenge4/README.md

 # Code Challenge - Week 5 (Mongo Databases and Full Stack Logic - Debug)

+LIST OF ERRORs:
+1. app.js line 19/20
+--change the model names to 'apartments' or 'houses' to not cause the conficts of overwriting the 'listings' model

+2. app.js: The localhost is 27017

+3. index.html: get the app.get to declare the path of the default file of index.html

+4. index.html : add the vendors folder which contains the bootstrap and jquery.s

+5. client.js: after ajax get listing, appendListings(retrievedData) needs to be called

+6. body-parser needs to be called app path

 ## Overview

 This Code Challenge is different from the rest.
 This time, you will need to debug an existing code base.
 You will need your complete knowledge of the past 4 weeks to successfully navigate the problems that are in the code.

 Keep in mind, often debugging is stressful for a couple reasons: